makerdao/community/governance/parameter-docs/system-surplus-buffer.md

 The System Surplus Buffer primarily exists so that in the event of bad debt resulting from market events or poor governance MKR is not immediately minted unless the bad debt exceeds the DAI in the buffer.
 This is beneficial to the protocol because each time an auction takes place (whether FLAP or FLOP), the auction is not perfectly efficient and the protocol loses some percentage of the auctioned value.

-In addition to this, the buffer provides a reserve of DAI which may be used by governance to fund the operations of domain teams and to pay for the Maker oracles without requiring the minting of MKR.
+In addition to this, the buffer provides a reserve of DAI which may be used by governance to fund the operations of domain teams and to pay for Oracle feeds without requiring the minting of MKR.

 ## Trade-offs

 Increasing the System Surplus Buffer allows the Maker Protocol to accrue a larger reserve of DAI before burning MKR.
 This larger reserve provides greater security for the protocol in the event of bad debt.

 However, while the buffer is not full FLAP auctions do not take place, and MKR is not burned.
-This means that Maker Governance do not get directly rewarded for their governance during this time.
+This means that Maker Governance are not get directly rewarded for their efforts during this time.

 Additionally, DAI in the System Surplus Buffer is not circulating in the market.
-This means that holding large amounts of DAI in the System Surplus Buffer has the potential to provide upwards pressure on the DAI peg.
+This means that holding large amounts of DAI in the System Surplus Buffer will increase upwards pressure on the DAI peg.

 Maintaining too low of a System Surpus Buffer on the other hand means that FLOP auctions are more likely to take place in the event of bad debt.
 This makes it more likely that the supply of MKR will increase and dilute the value of current MKR Holders.

 ## Changes
-There is currently no system for automatically adjusting the System Surpus Buffer parameter.
+There is currently no process or system in place for automatically adjusting the System Surpus Buffer parameter.
 An executive vote is required to modify the parameter.
 Changes to the System Surpus Buffer are subject to the GSM Pause Delay.

 **Why increase this parameter?**